SpaceX: Polaris Dawn crew make historic spacewalk – DW – 09/12/2024

 "The first spacewalk from dragon has begun!" they wrote on social media site X, referencing the name of the Dragon Crew capsule.

-Daredevil billionaire Jared Isaacman was the first to step out of the capsule, and was scheduled to be followed by SpaceX engineer Sarah Gillis.
+Daredevil billionaire Jared Isaacman was the first to step out of the capsule, and was followed by SpaceX engineer Sarah Gillis.

+"Back at home, we all have a lot of work to do.
+But from here, it sure looks like a perfect world," Isaaceman said as he looked at Earth from outside the capsule.

 The mission initially flew further out into space than even the International Space Station (ISS) to reach a distance of 870 miles (1,400 km) from Earth.
 This marked the furthest distance crewed space flight has gone in decades.